Certified-Everlasting Quantum NIZK Proofs: Technical Overview

 \begin{enumerate} \item \emph{Publicly-Verifiable Deletion:} While our construction only satisfies privately-verifiable deletion, obtaining the publicly-verifiable variant is more desirable.
 We believe this should be possible by employing coset states \cite{C:CLLZ21} instead of BB84 states, along with iO (by employing techniques from \cite{EC:BGKMRR24}).
-Note that coset states and iO are sufficient to obtain public-key quantum money (PKQM).
-However, it is not clear that CE-NIZK with publicly-verifiable deletion implies PKQM because an efficient verifier may not be able to exploit the fact that an adversarial state contains some information about the witness.
+Note that coset states with iO and OWFs are sufficient to obtain public-key quantum money (PKQM).
+However, it is not clear that CE-NIZK with publicly-verifiable deletion implies PKQM because an efficient PKQM verifier may be unable to exploit the fact that an adversarial state contains some information about the witness.
 Still, it is not obvious how to obtain publicly-verifiable deletion without iO, and we leave it as an interesting open question.